Building a local AI co-pilot¶

 Many open LLMs available today license the model itself for derivative work, but because they bring in large amounts of training data without discriminating by license, most companies can't use the output of those models since it potentially presents intellectual property concerns.
 Granite

-Open up your terminal, and run the following commands:
+Open up a second terminal, and run the following command:

 ollama pull granite-code:8b